JoshuaJFogg/slate/source/includes/_purchases-payments.md

 }
 ```

-For the completion of standard payment options, making the following `POST` request will purchase the subscription service configured within the initial configuration request.
-A simple payment type is `CreditCard` `DirectDebit`, `Service Credits` or `SEPA`.
+For the completion of standard payment options, making the following `POST` request will purchase the subscription service provided.
+A standard payment type is `CreditCard` `DirectDebit`, `Service Credits` or `SEPA`.

 ### HTTP Request